The Telephony Layer Under Your Voice Agent (And When It Breaks)

 Streaming is not an answer.
 Here is the full turn-gap budget broken into twelve components, each in milliseconds, with the techniques that actually move the number.

-Voice Agent Prompt Engineering: Why Text Prompts Break in Real-Time Audio
+Voice Prompt Engineering for AI Agents: Why Text Prompts Break in Real-Time Audio

 Voice-Specific Prompt Engineering: Why Text Prompts Break in Real-Time Audio